themagicalmammal/howtolinux/README.md

 sudo systemctl disable ModemManager.service sudo systemctl mask ModemManager.service
 ```
-**Note** - If you are not using this and don't want Wi-Fi to disable wpa_supplicant.service.
+**Note:** - If you are not using this and don't want Wi-Fi to disable wpa_supplicant.service.
 - **fwupd** is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines
 Disable thunderbolt_power <br />
 ```bash